Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with

 and

 \end{Thm}

-\begin{Rmk} The local existence of solutions for multiplicative noise is challenging since the classical compactness methods break down when $\omega$ is no longer a parameter in the problem, as in the case of additive noise.
+\begin{Rmk} The local existence of solutions for a (nonlinear) multiplicative noise is more challenging than the additive case.
+In this latter situation where the noise terms have no state dependence, a simple change of variables which `subtracts off' the noise can be used to transform the governing equations into a random PDE which can be treated using the methods of ordinary calculus.
+Here, crucially, the probabilistic dependence, given as $\omega \in \Omega$, may be essentially treated as a parameter in the problem.

+In the general case of nonlinear multiplicative noise no such transformation is available.
+As a consequence stochastic integral terms must be estimated directly and as such the classical compactness methods break down since the problem may no longer be handled with the `pathwise' approach typically used in the additive case.
+More involved probabilistic machinery is therefore needed.
 The proof of Theorem~\ref{thm:LocalExistence} appearing in \cite{DebusscheGlattHoltzTemam1} is based on an elementary but powerful characterization of convergence in probability given in \cite{GyongyKrylov1}.
-With this characterization we are able to establish a Yamada-Watanabe type result namely: `pathwise' solutions follow from the existence of Martingale solutions when we have pathwise uniqueness for solutions (see Definition~\ref{def:SolnDef},(ii)).
+With this characterization we were able to establish a Yamada-Watanabe type result namely: `pathwise' solutions follow from the existence of Martingale solutions when we have pathwise uniqueness for solutions (see Definition~\ref{def:SolnDef},(ii)).
 A different method based on the Cauchy convergence of the Galerkin solutions associated to the basic SPDE is developed in \cite{GlattHoltzZiane2} for the Navier-Stokes equations in dimensions $D=2,3$ and for the $2D$ Primitive equations in \cite{GlattHoltzTemam1, GlattHoltzTemam2}. \end{Rmk}

-We define the following stopping times which are used here and below:
+For any give $K > 0$ we define the following stopping times which are used here and below:

 and also